 Public issues continue to become more complex and contentious.
 Fortunately collaborative approaches have a proven track record of producing effective and efficient solutions to these challenges.
 OCDR helps you find solutions through a process that includes:

 - Preliminary Consultation to explore the issue under dispute and how OCDR can help.

 OCDR offers preliminary consultation at no charge.
-Contact 651-539-1404 or firstname.lastname@example.org to speak with an experienced staff person.
-OCDR staff will explore the nature of the issue, the potential for a collaborative approach and how OCDR services fit with those needs.
-Learn more about how to get started with OCDR by viewing our Project Criteria.
+Contact us at 651-539-1404 or firstname.lastname@example.org to speak with an experienced staff person.
+OCDR staff will explore the nature of the conflict, the potential for a collaborative approach and how OCDR services fit with those needs.
+Learn more about how to get started with OCDR by viewing our project criteria.

-Issue assessment by a neutral third party like OCDR is an important first step in finding constructive approaches to resolving public issues.
-During the assessment, an OCDR staff person or contracted facilitator talks with parties who may be impacted by the issue under dispute; assesses the causes of the conflict, the underlying issues and the parties' interests; and offers recommendations about the feasibility of using a consensus-building process to resolve the dispute.
+Issue assessment by a neutral third party like OCDR is an important first step in finding constructive approaches to resolving public conflicts.
+During the assessment, a facilitator talks with parties who may be impacted by the issue under dispute; assesses the causes of the conflict, the underlying issues and the parties' interests; and offers recommendations about the feasibility of using a consensus-building process to resolve the dispute.
 Conflict assessments vary in complexity and may result in a written report or oral recommendations.